agentmodels/agentmodels.org/chapters/01-introduction.md

 ---
 layout: chapter
 title: Introduction
 description: "Motivating example of inferring preferences from observed choices.
 Introduce utility-based, decision-theoretic agents implementing as programs.
 Introduce inference of preferences by inverting the agent models.
-Taster of a Webppl agent model"
+Taster of a WebPPL agent model"
 is_section: true
 ---